antaris-inc/SatOS-Payload-SDK/examples/app-python/README.md

 ### Configuring I/O interface

 #### GPIO
-The required GPIO pin and port should be provided by user while adding payload hardware in ACP.
+The required GPIO pin (and port if 1:N USB to UART convertor used) should be provided by user while adding payload hardware in ACP.
 The same is exposed to application inside cointainer through SatOS_Payload_SDK api's.

 #### UART
 The required UART path (e.g. /dev/ttyUSB0 etc.) should be provided by user while adding Payload hardware in ACP.
 The same is exposed to application inside cointainer.
 Expected Baud rate can be configured in example_app.py.
 Default Baud rate is 9600.